 When deciding whether to purchase hearing aids, one of the most common questions audiologists receive is ‘How long will they last?’.
 While there are factors that might impact on the expected life span of hearing instruments, there is a generally accepted average.

-Before revealing the average hearing aid life span, stop to think about how many hours your hearing aids put in per day.
+Before revealing the average hearing aid life span, stop to think about how many hours they put in per day.
 If you are wearing your hearing aids every day, for as long as you should, it equates to about 12 hours per day.
 That’s over 4000 hours per year!
 They are expected to perform unfalteringly in rain, shine, amongst wax and perspiration, make-up and even after a shower or two.
 To put it another way, a car that travels 60kms per hour, for the same amount of time that a hearing aid should be worn, clocks up 260 000kms per year!

 If you consider how hard the hearing aids work all day long, especially considering their small size, you may be surprised to learn that they generally have a lifespan of 5 years- if they are looked after properly and serviced regularly.
-Hearing aids require maintenance and looking after in order to ensure that they perform well throughout their lives.
+Hearing instruments require maintenance and looking after in order to ensure that they perform well throughout their lives.

 Here are a few tips on keeping them going: